cosenary/Spotify-PHP-API/README.markdown

 ## About ##

-A simple PHP wrapper for Spotify's Metadata API.
+A simple static PHP wrapper for Spotify's Metadata API.
 Your feedback is always welcome.

 ## Requirements ##